lincolnloop/python-package-manager-shootout/README.md

 ## Website

 The website is a static site deployed to GitHub Pages.
-As part of the deployment it downloads stats from the previous 6 benchmarks (run every 6 hours in GitHub Actions), calculates the average, and rebuilds the website.
+As part of the deployment it downloads stats from the previous four benchmarks (run every 6 hours in GitHub Actions), calculates the average, and rebuilds the website.
 The code for this is in `site` and `.github/workflows/deploy.yml`.
 The site will automatically rebuild after the benchmarks run, but it can also be triggered by pushing to the `deploy/site` branch.